 Dosing and Administration

-Semaglutide follows a graduated dosing schedule starting at 0.25mg weekly for four weeks, increasing to 0.5mg weekly.
+Semaglutide follows a graded dosing schedule, starting at 0.25mg weekly for four weeks, then increasing to 0.5mg weekly.
 Patients may escalate to 1mg weekly after another four weeks if additional glycemic control is needed.
 The maximum approved dose for diabetes management is 2mg weekly, though this higher dose is reserved for specific clinical situations.

 Tirzepatide begins at 2.5mg weekly for four weeks before increasing to 5mg weekly.
 The dose can be escalated in 2.5mg increments every four weeks, with available doses of 7.5mg, 10mg, 12.5mg, and 15mg weekly.
-This wider dosing range allows for more granular titration based on individual response and tolerability.
+This wider dosing range enables more granular titration based on individual responses and tolerability.

 Both medications require subcutaneous injection using pre-filled pens.
 The injection sites include the abdomen, thigh, or upper arm, with rotation recommended to prevent lipodystrophy.
 Patients should administer their weekly dose on the same day each week, though the time of day can vary.